Iceland's Inflation Has a Culprit — And It Isn't the One the Central Bank Is Chasing

 Channel 2: It expands the credit stock.
 When CPI rises and indexed principal adjusts upward, the total stock of outstanding private credit grows without any new lending decision being made.
 This is endogenous money creation — the credit stock expands as a mechanical consequence of the price level, which contributes to further price pressure.
 The magnitude is debatable and the transmission indirect, but the direction is clear: verðtrygging makes the credit stock pro-cyclical with respect to inflation.
 In an economy already running above target, that is the wrong direction.

 Channel 3: It propagates a sectoral shock economy-wide.
 Without indexation, a housing-cost shock stays in the housing component of CPI — painful for renters and buyers, but contained.
 With verðtrygging, housing-driven CPI growth flows mechanically into mortgage principal, indexed rental agreements, and indexed service contracts.
 The sectoral shock becomes an economy-wide inflation problem without anyone forming an "inflation expectation."
 The contracts do the propagation automatically.
+Suspect 6 traces a smaller version of the same mechanism running on a different shock: a global reinsurance market hardening after Grindavík flows through domestic home-insurance premiums into CPI, and from CPI into every indexed mortgage — the channel operates identically whether the originating shock is rental scarcity or a volcanic eruption.

 The combined effect is a system that forces the central bank to go harder than it otherwise would.
 Each increment of tightening is partially absorbed by the escape hatch (channel 1) and partially offset by the credit expansion (channel 2), while the inflation being targeted is simultaneously propagated into new corners of the economy (channel 3).
 The CBI is not fighting inflation with one hand tied behind its back.
 It is fighting inflation while an institutional mechanism recycles that same inflation back into the system faster than monetary policy can drain it.